 “When I Was President”: Obasanjo Claims America Couldn’t Do Anything in Africa Without His Knowledge

-• Former President Olusegun Obasanjo claimed the United States of America (USA) would not do anything in Africa without his knowledge
+• Former President Olusegun Obasanjo claimed that the USA could not do anything in Africa without his knowledge

-• Obasanjo said the late United States President Jimmy Carter informed him before taking any decision in Africa
+• Obasanjo said the late United States President Jimmy Carter informed him before making any decision in Africa

-• The 88-year-old statesman explained why America would not do anything in Africa without informing Nigeria
+• The 88-year-old statesman explained why the US would not do anything in Africa without informing Nigeria first

 Legit.ng journalist Adekunle Dada has over 8 years of experience covering metro, government policy, and international issues

-Abeokuta, Ogun State - Former President Olusegun Obasanjo said America would not do anything in Africa without his knowledge when he was president.
+Abeokuta, Ogun State - Former President Olusegun Obasanjo said America would not do anything in Africa without his knowledge when he was in charge.

-Obasanjo tactfully recalled how the United States under late United States President Jimmy Carter held Nigeria in high esteem.
+Obasanjo tactfully recalled how the United States, under the late former President Jimmy Carter, held Nigeria in high esteem.

 Obasanjo says America couldn’t do anything in Africa without his knowledge

-Obasanjo says America tells Nigeria what they are doing in Africa.
+Former President Olusegun Obasanjo says America tells Nigeria what they are doing in Africa, unlike when he was in charge.
 Photo credit: Pius Utomi Ekpei/AFP via Getty Images

 Source: Getty Images